lhervier/dom-spring/README.md

 - init(session) : You will be given a Notes Session, opened as the server, allowing you to load your properties from whatever source you want (notes database probably)
 - getProperty(name) : You will have to return a value for the property, or null if you don't know about it.

-## Inject properties from the first document a view
+## Inject properties from the first document of a view

 I have also implemented a "BaseParamViewPropertySource" object that you can extend instead of the "BaseNotesPropertySource".
 Such objects will allow you to access properties that correspond to fields present in the first document of a given view.